marbrex/tiw-data-integration-quality/OpenRefine/OpenRefine-Project.md

 Created a new project in `OpenRefine` with the given [dataset](../assets/openrefine-dataset.csv) downloaded from [Moodle](https://moodle.univ-lyon1.fr/course/view.php?id=506&section=5#tabs-tree-start).

 Kept the **default settings**, except:
-- Try to parse text cells as numbers
+- "Try to parse text cells as numbers" checked

 Once created, there are in total **27 876 rows**.